deriito/jikesrvm-3.1.4-dev/README.md

     sh-5.1# > ./rebuild.sh

-4. Run your Java Program on the VM
+4. Run your Java program on the VM

     sh-5.1# > ./run.sh HelloWorld.java